Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Historical Remarks

 Baumgartner in \cite[\S4]{Ba} and Shelah in \cite{Sh80} both introduced (different) generalisations of Martin's Axiom MA that hold at $\aleph_2$ and other successors of regular cardinals.
 Baumgartner states that the first version of the generalised MA was an unpublished result of Laver and that Curtis Herink \cite{Herink} has an improved version of the Baumgartner's Axiom.
 Franklin Tall indicates in his 1994 paper \cite{zbMATH00600039} on applications of generalised MA that versions of it existed already in 1977 in the form that they could be applied, but we have not found any written evidence of that.
 Versions of the axioms have appeared in various works since that time, notably the stationary $\kappa^+$-cc forcing by Shelah (see \cite[S2]{5authorsforcing} for a presentation) and all have the same flavour as the generalisations cited here: a strong version of $\kappa^+$-cc, a strong version of $(<\kappa)$-closure and an additional condition to help pass the stages of countable cofinality.
 It seems fair to state that these generalisations were around in one way or another by 1977 and that the idea of having them was Laver's.

-Baumgartner \cite[\S4]{Ba} formulated a conjecture that there should be an iteration theorem for $\aleph_2$-cc countably closed forcing over a model of CH, preserving cardinals in the iteration and with no additional requirements on the iterands.
+Baumgartner \cite[\S4]{Ba} says that one would hope that there should be an iteration theorem for $\aleph_2$-cc countably closed forcing over a model of CH, preserving cardinals in the iteration and with no additional requirements on the iterands\footnote{There seems to have been a habit of the time to publish statements supposed to say exactly the opposite of what one thinks is true.
+We believe that this was done for the reasons of expressing a revolt at the various unfounded mathematical claims floating in the community.
+So, it is possible that Baumgartner already knew that such a full axiom is not possible, but preferred to let others show their lack of knowledge on the subject by struggling to find the proof themselves.
+Unfortunately, we cannot ask Baumgartner in person as he is no longer alive.
+Hence we take the liberty to take him for his word and call his statement a conjecture.}.
+We take the liberty to call this statement Baumgartner's conjecture.
 The supposed evidence to the contrary appears in the form of various claims that it is well known that one cannot iterate $(<\kappa)$-closed and $\kappa$-proper forcing with supports of size $\kappa$, whatever local improvements on these notions one might try.
 The support for this claim is given by citing Shelah's \cite[Appendix 3.4A]{Sh_P}, which is supposedly giving a proof to a statement from \cite[XIV, 3.4]{zbMATH03779315} given without a proof.
 However, Shelah's argument is certainly unclear to us and the claim accompanied by the comment below it cannot be correct since it would contradict Baumgartner's version of generalised MA given in \cite[\S4]{Ba}.
 The claim without the comment is indeed proven in a blog post by Assaf Rinot \cite{Assafblog} and the proof is highly non-trivial.
 However, this still does not answer Baumgartner's conjecture.
-The conjecture was said to be answered in the negative by Kunen by an Exercise in his book \cite[VIII, E6]{Kunen-ST}, but since there is no proof given and the exercise does not seem obvious to us, we cannot state that this is indeed the solution.
-The 34 years-old conjecture of Baumgartner was finally refuted by Inamdar in 2017, see the argument with the citation in the paper \cite{paper34} by Chris Lambie-Henson and Rinot, or Inamdar's Ph.D. thesis \cite[Ch 10]{Tanmaythesis}.
+The conjecture was said to be answered in the negative by Kunen by an Exercise in his book \cite[VIII, E6]{Kunen}, but since there is no proof given and the exercise does not seem obvious to us, we cannot state that this is indeed the solution.
+In addition, the revised version of this book \cite{Kunen2}, which contains solutions to many exercises from the original edition, no longer has this exercise (or a solution).
+The 34 years-old conjecture of Baumgartner was finally refuted by Inamdar in 2017, see the argument with the citation in the paper \cite{paper34} by Chris Lambie-Hanson and Rinot, or Inamdar's Ph.D. thesis \cite[Ch 10]{Tanmaythesis}.